-1) Perform regular housekeeping duties for all properties.
+1) Perform regular housekeeping duties for all properties

-Whether you are managing an in-house staff or subcontracting your housecleaning services, it is important to make sure all workers are aware of the standards of service you expect for every property.
+Whether you are managing in-house staff or subcontracting your housecleaning services, it is important to make sure all workers are aware of the standards of service you expect for every property.
 Regular training sessions will help ensure that your properties are consistently maintained.

 As part of your routine, keep an updated inventory of all items in the rental property.
 Regularly inspect appliances, furniture, carpets, and bedding to ensure that it is up to your standards.
 Make adjustments where needed.

-2) Perform routine maintenance tasks beyond housekeeping.
+2) Perform routine maintenance tasks

 Make routine maintenance a priority, particularly in the off season.
 This season is a wonderful time to paint where needed, handle landscaping duties, deep-clean carpets, perform HVAC maintenance duties, clean window treatments, and handle any repairs that have fallen through the proverbial cracks during the busy season.

-3) Choose your décor wisely.
+3) Choose your décor wisely

-The other consideration relates to cleanliness.
-It is wise to choose décor which will be easy to clean.
+The décor of your rental property may vary depending on the price of the rental.
+At a minimum, however, décor should be clean, comfortable, and inviting to your guests.
+Cleanliness is non-negotiable, so choose décor that will be easy to clean.
 Taking the environment of your property into account will help you make wise decisions in this regard.

-For instance, if you manage a beach property, you may consider furniture that will not be damaged by tenants in wet swimsuits.
+For instance, if you manage a beach property, you may consider furniture that will not be damaged by guests in wet swimsuits.
 Similarly, you may want to choose flooring that is resistant to damage by sand, such as tile or certain hardwoods.

 Choosing appropriate materials will reduce the amount of time it takes to adequately clean properties as well as the amount of wear and tear to the furnishings.

-5) Choose sturdy furniture
+4) Choose sturdy furniture

 Additionally, sturdy furniture reduces the likelihood that a guest will be injured on the property.
 Thus, your choice of high-quality furniture is a function of overall risk management.

-Good vacation rental management requires attention to detail, solid decision-making abilities, and excellent organisational skill.
+Great vacation rental management requires attention to detail, solid decision-making abilities, and excellent organisational skill.
 These tips are just a few of the ways to simplify property upkeep.
 Sign up for our newsletter today for additional information concerning ways to ease vacation rental management.